Fencing To Meet HOA Regulations and Aesthetics

 Different Types of Fences and Their Pros and Cons

 Vinyl Fences: Vinyl fences are durable, low-maintenance, and available in various styles.
 They can mimic the look of wood without the need for frequent upkeep.
+Also consider deer fencing options if you’re worried about wildlife intrusions.
 But, they can be more expensive upfront compared to wood.

 Metal Fences: Metal fences, including ornamental fences, are highly durable and require minimal maintenance.
 They can add a sophisticated touch to your property.
 On the downside, they offer less privacy and can be more expensive than wood or vinyl.